CastraRegina/ars-est-in-v_rb0/README.md

   - see also other sizes, passepartout-sizes and more ...

 ### SVG
-- Coordinates
+- SVG-Coordinates
   - (0,0) at top left corner
-  - x-direction: positive from left to right (width)
+  - x-direction: positive from left to right ("width")
-  - y-directon: positive from top to bottom (height)
+  - y-direction: positive from top to bottom ("height")
 - To be compatible with inkscape,
   - use the units `[mm]` only once for `width` and `height`.
   - All other dimension are given in user units, which are independent of the physical units of length.